Joe's Revenge

 "Joe's Revenge" is the fifth episode of the eleventh season of the animated comedy series Family Guy.
 It originally aired on the Fox network in the United States on November 18, 2012.
-In the episode, when Bobby “The Shirt” Briggs, the criminal who shot Joe years ago, leaving Joe in a wheelchair for the rest of his life, becomes a fugitive, Quagmire, Joe and Peter team up to hunt the bad guy down.
+In the episode, when Bobby “The Shirt” Briggs, the criminal who shot Joe years ago, leaving him in a wheelchair for the rest of his life, becomes a fugitive, Quagmire, Joe and Peter team up to hunt the bad guy down.
 The episode received mostly positive reviews for its storyline and cultural references.